marcelleonlafebre/lab_manualcloud/non_functional_demo_lab.md

 1\.
 After of making click in "Create Cluster" into the EMR Cluster service will appear the next screen, you have to enter a name for the cluster, then by default will be choosen the last version of EMR Cluster and then you have to make click in the application package called "Spark Interactive", notice you the automatic check in the differente software above.

 2\.
-The next property is the key to connect the Cluster with the data layer created in the section: [Process to setup of TPC-DS Benchmark Environment in AWS.](#process-to-setup-of-tpc-ds-benchmark-environment-in-aws).
-You will have to check the property: "Use for Spark table metadata":
+The next property is the key to connect the Cluster with the data layer created in the section: [Process to setup of TPC-DS Benchmark Environment in AWS.](#process-to-setup-of-tpc-ds-benchmark-environment-in-aws) You will have to check the property: "Use for Spark table metadata":
 ![EMR 1 SPARK](img/cluster1.png)

 3\.
 The next image shows the configuration for service role and instance role, in both choosing default roles.